 - Pre-Chat Survey: When customers contact you, collect information from them using Avochato’s website widget, and sync that data to the Case.

 - Post-Chat Survey: After your team members complete a Conversation, they can fill out an optional internal survey to record the category or disposition of the matter at hand.

 - Record Pages: Send and receive photos, videos, and text messages directly from any Record Page by embedding the Avochato component.

 - Utility Bar: The component can also be accessed from the Utility Bar, allowing for easy messaging capability while navigating other parts of Salesforce.

 - Classic: The Avochato component can be embedded on Salesforce Classic, though with some limitations.

 - Standalone Tab: The entire Avochato interface can be included as a tab within Salesforce, allowing for access to the entirety of the Avochato platform.

 Sending Automated Messages from Salesforce

-- Process Builder: The Avochato “Send Message” action can easily be included in any of your Process Builder work flows.
+- Flow & Process Builder: The Avochato “Send Message” action can easily be included in any of your Flow & Process Builder workflows.

-- Broadcast from List View: Send messages to lots of Contacts at once by creating a Broadcast message directly from a List of Salesforce Leads or Contacts.
+- Broadcast from List View: Send messages to multiple Contacts at once by creating a Broadcast message directly from a List of Salesforce Leads or Contacts.